cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 their output shares.
 To do so, they exchange their parts of the joint randomness along with their shares of verifier(s).

-Implementation note: the prep state for Prio3 includes the output share that will be released once preparation is complete.
+Implementation note: the verification state for Prio3 includes the output share that will be released once verification is complete.
 In some situations, it may be necessary for the Aggregator to encode this state as bytes and store it for retrieval later on.
 For all but the first Aggregator, it is possible to save storage by storing the measurement share rather than output share itself.
 It is relatively inexpensive to expand this seed into the measurement share, then